How to Visit The Coral Bay Shark Sanctuary

 Here you can see adult reef sharks, pregnant females and baby reef sharks.

 At the best of times you can see up to 200 reef sharks swimming in the water.
-On our most recent visit (2022) we saw close to 100 reef sharks, all swimming in close to the shore!
+On our trip to Coral Bay in 2022 we saw close to 100 reef sharks, all swimming in close to the shore!
 It certainly was an incredible experience.

 Getting to the Shark Sanctuary